Welcome to My Thyroid

 Efforts to stabilise the patient’s thyroid failed repeatedly over a prolonged period with eventual repeat bouts of radioactive treatment forcing the patient to go without medication for extended periods.
 Doctor-patient confidentiality meant that family members could not intervene.

-By the time the thyroid was stabilised, Graves’ disease had carved a path of destruction with huge personal, emotional and physical costs all around.
+By the time the thyroid was stabilised, Graves’ disease had carved a path of destruction with huge personal, emotional and unforgivable moral costs.
 Clearly doctors were failing to counsel thyroid disease patients and family on all aspects of the illness apart from the obvious thyroid levels.

 Acknowledging that "into every life a little rain must fall," I paused to count the footprints in the sand then forged my own journey in dealing with the trauma.
 Counselling, expert help and countless helping hands made this possible for me.
 While getting up every day is difficult, it is a choice I make, knowing that there are many hands waiting to help me.